Charlyhno-eng/config-linux/README.md

 - **LazyDocker**
   A simple terminal UI for Docker and Docker Compose.
 Allows you to manage containers, images, volumes, and networks with a clean and interactive interface, without memorizing CLI commands.

-- **fzf**
-  A general-purpose fuzzy finder.
-Great for quickly searching files, history, Git branches, etc. Can be integrated with many shell commands and workflows.

 - **batcat** (aka `bat`)
   A cat clone with syntax highlighting, Git integration, and line numbers.
 Useful for reading code or config files directly from the terminal with style.

-- **yazi**
-  A fast and minimal terminal file manager written in Rust.
-It supports image previews, smooth navigation, and Vi keybindings.

-- **tldr**
-  Simplified and community-maintained man pages.
-Instead of reading long manuals, `tldr` gives you practical examples for common commands.

 - **mpv**
   A versatile media player for audio and video.
 Often used in the terminal with simple commands, supports many formats and configurations.